verbalhanglider/se459_team9_trivia_game/README.md

    - on Mac, you can do this by opening up the Terminal app;
    - on Windows, you can do this by clicking on your Start menu then typing run in the search box and clicking enter.
 In the run command type cmd and hit enter.
 You will see a DOS window open up now.
    - On Linux, you can do this by opening up whatever shell you have selected as your default.
-1. make sure the mvn command ins on your path.
+1. make sure the mvn command is on your path.
 On Windows, the easiest way to do this is to change directory to the location of the mvn exeutable
 1. run the command ```git clone https://github.com/verbalhanglider/se459_team9_trivia_game.git```
 1. change directory into the new directory se459_team9_trivia_game
 1. run the command ```mvn clean install```